Joerg-ffs/Capstone-Project/README.md

 To start collecting data, use Inputs_G920.py in the Tier 1 folder.
 This file will output a folder of images as well as a csv file containg image paths and corrosponding angles.

-#### Please note: This project will only function using Ubuntu due to the usage of evdev python library for input polling.
+#### Please note: The prototypes will only function using Ubuntu due to the usage of evdev python library for input polling.

 Sample data can be found here: [images](https://drive.google.com/file/d/1ZrqJtPqAVVuZAycNJN9hl2rEKFiiJ80-/view) and [csv](https://drive.google.com/file/d/1996maLE5TBk1y27EInuKVQmH3TUtaa3F/view?usp=sharing)